laurent22/massren/README.md

 - Run `go install github.com/laurent22/massren`

 By default, the tool will be installed in `$GOPATH/bin/massren`.
 From there, you can either symlink it to `/bin` or add `$GOPATH/bin` to your `PATH` variable with `export PATH=$PATH:$GOPATH/bin`.

+Note that it is compatible with Linuxbrew, so the same commands as for Mac OS would work too.

 ### Windows